aistats/aistats2018/README.md

-# aistats.github.io
+# AISTATS 2018

-The AISTATS current webpage.
+The AISTATS 2018 webpage.

-This repository contains the current AISTATS conference page.
-Once the year has past it can be archived to aistats20XX and modified to form the next year's page.
+This repository contains the archive of the AISTATS 2018 conference page.
+Once each year has past it can be archived to aistats20XX and modified to form the next year's page.